 Instructions

-- To each chicken breast, add 1/4 of the bacon, 1/4 of the goat cheese, and 1/4 of the chopped basil leaves on one side of the breast.
+- Add ¼ of the bacon, ¼ of the goat cheese, and ¼ of the chopped basil leaves on one side of the chicken breast.
 Fold the other half of the chicken breast over, then secure with a toothpick if desired.
+Repeat with the remaining breasts.

-- A few minutes before the chicken is done, prepare the balsamic glaze.
-Place the balsamic vinegar in a small saucepan over medium-high heat.
-Stir until the vinegar is reduced by 1/3.
-It will start to form a thick, syrup-like consistency.
+- For the glaze, place the balsamic vinegar in a small saucepan over medium-high heat.
+Simmer the vinegar, stirring occasionally, until it's reduced by ⅓ and starts to form a syrup-like consistency.

 Notes